top of page

 Image: EMU Train At Dar es Salaam SGR Station

-The SGR network project is said to be undertaken under a planned East and Central Africa freight transport system called Central Corridor that entails roads, railways, and inland waterways.
-One of the main arguments advanced for rationalizing the economic viability of the project is said to be that Tanzania's SGR link with Rwanda and Burundi will lead to significant revenues to Tanzania, when the network becomes operational, as the two neighboring countries use the railway to export and import goods through the port of Dar es Salaam.
+The SGR network project is said to be undertaken under an East and Central Africa transport sector strategy called Central Corridor that entails development of roads, railways, and inland waterways.
+One of the main arguments advanced for rationalizing the economic viability of the SGR project is said to be that Tanzania's SGR link with Rwanda and Burundi will lead to significant revenues to Tanzania, when the network becomes operational, as the two neighboring countries use the railway to export and import goods through the port of Dar es Salaam.
 But then, the argument may be misleading and could be debated.
 We will elaborate this as thus.

 The GDPs (nominal) of Rwanda and Burundi are $14.098 billion and $2.642 billion respectively, as of 2023 by the World Bank.
 These are therefore small economies given that the GDP of Dar es Salaam region alone is estimated at $10.9 billion as of 2020 by Statista.
 The sizes of the economies of the two countries will have crucial implications for their contribution to revenues that completed Tanzania SGR network will generate when operational.
 More specifically, because the economies of Rwanda and Burundi are rather small, they will be unable to generate volumes of exports, and exert demand for volumes of imports, that will require levels of use of the SGR network that will imply substantial revenues to the owner of the railway, i.e., Tanzania.